m13253/danmaku2ass/README.md

 FAQ
 ---

-### The text is moving laggy. / The text is a slightly blurred.
+### The text is moving laggy. / The text is slightly blurred.

 Most ASS renderers render ASS subtitles at the same resolution as the video.
 This is probably because the video is at low resolution or framerate.